 - Don’t forget to carry the audio-visual device provided at the entrance and maintain silence in the museum.
 Roughly 1.5 hours to 2 hours are enough to explore the entire museum.

 - The museum is open from Tuesday to Sundays from 10:30 am to 5 pm.
 Entrance fee is Rs.
 10/- for Indian Nationals and Rs.
 200/- for Foreign Tourists.
 The gift shop and canteen are worth a visit.

-Built-in the 1026 CE by Solanki king Bhimdev I, Sun temple of Modhera is one of the best examples of Solanki architecture and prestigious recipient of the UNESCO World Heritage Site award.
-As I entered the historical complex, I was left speechless by the timeless beauty and open mind-set of the Modhera Sun Temple of Mehsana.
+Built-in 1026 CE by Solanki king Bhimdev I, the Sun temple of Modhera is one of the best examples of Solanki architecture and a prestigious recipient of the UNESCO World Heritage Site award.
+As I entered the historical complex, I was left speechless by the timeless beauty and open mindset of the Modhera Sun Temple of Mehsana.
 The entire temple is divided into three segments.
 First, you come across the rectangular-shaped Surya Kund, a deep, stepped tank right in the front of the temple, which was earlier used to store pure water.
 What used to be a stepped tank had temporarily transformed into a waterfall, thanks to the unseasonal torrential rains.

 After the Surya Kunda, I came to the Assembly Halls or Sabha Mandapa that used to be the place for religious gatherings and conferences.
 Finally, you reach the sanctum sanctorum or Guda Mandap by crossing the passage with pillars and arches.
 As per the Archaeology and Tourism Guide, Girish Goswamy (+91 7698516388), the popular mythological belief is that the walk from the kund to guda mandap via the main temple is the transcending journey from death to moksha.